 By standardizing key elements of the emergency management system, the ECC is intended to:

-Facilitate the flow of information within and between agencies and levels of the government (Local, County, State, and Federal) and the community during times of emergency or disaster.
+Facilitate the flow of information within and between agencies, the various levels of government (Local, County, State, and Federal) and the community during an emergency or disaster.

 Facilitate the coordination of resources among all responding agencies during an emergency or disaster.